 - Issue a credit note and refund to your customer

-If you have more than one customer, you’ll need to do this for everyone that you’ve incorrectly charged VAT to.
+If you have more than one customer, you’ll need to do this for everyone that you’ve incorrectly charged.

 - Make an unprompted disclosure to HMRC